isc-projects/stork/doc/dev/hook.rst

 repository.
 A developer may achieve this behavior by specifying the relative path to the core dependency instead of the version string.

-Below presented three forms of defining dependencies for Stork hook:
+Below are presented three forms of defining dependencies for Stork hook:

 .. code-block:: go